osrsbox/osrsbox.github.io/_posts/2018-08-03-osrs-cache-research-determine-client-version.md

   - /osrs-cache/
 ---

+## Post Update (2018/09/04)

+**This post is no longer relevant as the original RuneLite Deobfuscator has been removed from my GitHub osrsbox-cache repo.
+This is to allign with Jagex policies with the previously available RuneLite Deobfuscator.
+Sorry for any inconvenience - the post was written a long time ago (and later published) when the deobfuscator was still publically available.**

 My previous post discussed [using Runelite to extract NPC and item definitions]( {% post_url 2018-07-26-osrs-cache-research-extract-cache-definitions %}).
 Leading on from this, I started performing more research and projects using the OSRS cache.
 One thing I really wanted to know was: _Which version of the client/cache was I working on?_

 This post answers this question, and outlines methods and simple scripts to extract the cache version on both Windows and Linux operating systems.
 Both scripts are based on the _RuneLite cache updater_ that is actually no longer available - as the RuneLite deobfuscator tool is no longer released to the public.
 The full code to accompany this post is provided in the [osrsbox-cache GitHub repository](https://github.com/osrsbox/osrsbox-cache).